 The next day I woke up and felt fine, barely even tired, though my neck was sore.
 I must have pushed things a bit far.
 Like every morning, my bed was bathed in sunlight.
 I opened my curtains, threw off my pyjama top and offered my bare back to the sun.
 I rested my cheek on my folded arms, and looked at the thick weave of the canvas curtain and, off to one side, a fly on the tiles, cleaning its eyes.
 The sun was soft and hot, it felt like it was massaging my bones under my skin, taking special care to heat me up again.
 I decided I would spend the morning like that and not move at all.

 There’s something cleansing about watching old papers burn, something similar to watching a big long delete bar progressing on the screen, things being overwritten with randomly generated strings.
 The process of scrunching up letters, and then seeing them turn to ash, the randomly generated strings of the earth.
 Like we will!

-A few days later, my dad received word from one of our friends inviting him down to Saint-Raphaël for a drink.
-He got us in on it straight away, excited to get some distance from this voluntary and basically forced solitude we were living in.
+A few days later, my dad received word from one of our friends inviting him to Saint-Raphaël for a drink.
+He got us in on it straight away, excited to get some distance from this basically forced solitude in which we had chosen to live.
 So I told Sal and Elsa that we’d be at the Sun Bar at seven and that, if they wanted to come, they’d see us there.
 Unfortunately Elsa knew the friend in question, which meant she was even keener to come.
 I guessed there would be complications and tried to dissuade her.
 What a waste of effort.

 The Apt Little Ones (1926)